hpcsheffield/2014-01-14-manchester/shell/README.md

 In can be convenient to call MatLab from the command line.

 For me the location of `matlab` was */Applications/MATLAB_R2013a.app/bin/matlab*.
-If running `matlab` produces a *command not found* type of message then you can either use the full path for matlab or you can add it to your *PATH* which is the list of locations that the shell searches for commands and programs:
+If running `matlab` produces a *command not found* type of message then you can either use the absolute path for matlab or you can add it to your *PATH* which is the list of locations that the shell searches for commands and
+programs:

     MATLAB_LOCATION=/Applications/MATLAB_R2013a.app/bin
     export PATH=$MATLAB_LOCATION:$PATH

 Now using `nano` make a file called `hello.m` and put the following contents in and save the file:

     disp(‘hello’)
     exit()